Use the buttons below to increase or decrease the text size:

 Probably Dubai residents’ favourite beach, this public stretch of sand owes its name to the kite surfers who throng here.
 Whether you want to enjoy watersports or just grab a towel, hat and SPF to soak up some sun, you can’t go far wrong here.
 The vibrant beachfront promenade is livened up with an array of eating options, from gourmet burgers to smoothies and pancakes, and live music action on weekends.
 Don’t miss Salt, which has acquired a cult following for its signature sliders.

-Dubai’s newest beachfront destination is set in the eastern shores of Palm Jumeirah.
-Spread over 120 metres of coastline, Vista Mare is home to shops and seven different restaurants specialising in international cuisines.
-From modern European (The Tap House) and Italian (Simply Italian), to slightly more exotic Caribbean (Breeze Beach Grill) and Ethiopian cuisines at Gursha, it’s all here, and it’s all authentic.
-For chic dining, head to Aji offering Nikkei cuisine (that’s Japanese-Peruvian for the uninitiated) accompanied by stunning views, upscale design and creative drinks right on the beach.
+Dubai’s hottest beachfront destination is set in the eastern shores of Palm Jumeirah.
+Spread over 120 metres of coastline, Vista Mare is home to different restaurants specialising in international cuisines.
+From modern European (The Tap House) to slightly more exotic Caribbean (Breeze Beach Grill), it’s all here, and it’s all authentic.
+For exceptional seafood in a chic Arabian-inspired nautical setting, head to Ibn AlBahr – a meal here never disappoints.

 This luxury beach club oozes contemporary minimalist chic with its all-white, marine-accented décor.
 The sprawling venue is home to not only the beach club – complete with sunbeds, VIP cabanas and swim-up bar; but also four restaurants serving up international fare, from salads and sushi to rotisserie chicken; and most recently, a boutique hotel.
 As the sun goes down, things get cranked up a notch with their regular roster of lavish parties and entertainment nights.